Bedrock-OSS/regolith-filters/type_gen/readme.md

 ## Changelog

+### 1.1.0

+Add trimming of common prefix to the generated `.d.ts` file.

+### 1.0.4

+Improve lang file parsing to fix some issues with comments and empty lines.

+### 1.0.3

+Sort the enums alphabetically for better readability.

+### 1.0.2

+Use CRLF line endings in the generated `.d.ts` file instead of LF.

 ### 1.0.1

 [#55](https://github.com/Bedrock-OSS/regolith-filters/pull/55) Fixed issue where the filter would create an infinite loop when editing files in watch mode by [@FrederoxDev](https://github.com/FrederoxDev)